SonarSource/sonarlint-core/doc/analyzer_management.md

 Languages available only in connected mode are reported as `PREMIUM` (no artifact path, just a status indicating the language requires a server connection).

-Resolution passes (later entries win):
-1. Already-downloaded on-demand artifacts.
-2. Client-embedded artifacts (override on-demand).
-3. For each unresolved language plugin key: trigger on-demand download, or mark `PREMIUM` if the language is connected-only.
+Resolution uses a winner-map (ascending priority, last writer wins per key), then one post-processing pass:
+- For each `SonarLanguage` whose plugin key is still unresolved and is connected-only: mark as `PREMIUM`.

 #### `ConnectedArtifactsLoadingStrategy`